Skip to main content

 What is the ROI of Incentive Travel?

-Does incentive travel work?
+Does incentive travel motivate?
 What is the ROI (return on investment)?
 Do you have any case studies?
+Statistics?

 Business executives ask these questions when contemplating an incentive travel program.
-Their country club friend told them about their unforgettable trip and results.
-Now, they are doing their homework on ROI, sales lift, employee engagement, and costs.
+Their country club friend told them about their unforgettable president club trip to Hawaii and the benefits to morale and revenues.
+Now, they are doing their homework on ROI, sales lift, employee engagement, and trip costs.

-A fantastic resource for research, statistics, and trends is the Incentive Research Foundation (IRF).
-The IRF published this all-time favorite list of the Top 7 Incentive Travel Facts.
-[Originally published in 2015 and updated in 2020; these are a “greatest hits” collection with timeless proofs.]ROI on Incentive Travel
+A fantastic resource for research, statistics, and trends exists at the Incentive Research Foundation (IRF).
+Several years ago, the IRF published the Top 7 Incentive Travel Facts, which are preserved here, and this timeless “greatest hits” collection is expanded with recent research.

 Incentive Federation